bgd-labs/aave-proposals/src/20230815_AaveV3_Bas_BaseActivation/BaseActivation.md

 The deployed pool and other permissions have been programmatically verified.

-In addition, we have also checked the code diffs of the deployed metis contracts with the deployed contracts on Ethereum and other networks.
+In addition, we have also checked the code diffs of the deployed base contracts with the deployed contracts on Ethereum and other networks.

 As a matter of caution, the POOL_ADMIN role will be given for the first weeks to the Aave Guardian multisig.